thebigfilecom/thebigfile-com-dev/README.md

 The BIG Network has been renamed to BIG Network.
 Cube Smart Contract has been renamed to Cube Smart Contract.
-Internet Identidy has been renamed to BIG Wallet.
+Internet Identidy has been renamed to BIG ID.